-Note: Chase Heat – Home game photo shoots are temporarily posted as Galleries for the Regular Season HERE .
+Note: Chase Heat – Home game photo shoots are posted as temporarily Galleries for the Regular Season then my favourites are moved HERE .
 See Photo Blog to find more Chase Heat posters.

 Trevor Okino Poster